patfada2/pumpcontroller/README.md

 ## to do

-enable manual mode from UI
+show manual mode on UI

 enable lcd from config

 switch to main NTPClient lib

 graceful degredation if internet not available (NTP fails)

+create  a static route from rosiewifi to comcast